 Colorado vet tech schools typically require applicants to send their official high school transcripts with proof of specific coursework (e.g., biology, chemistry, algebra, English); submit test scores from the SAT, ACT, or TOEFL (for non-native speakers of English); show proof of immunizations and health insurance; pass a background check; write a personal statement; and pay an application fee.
 Some of the more competitive programs also ask for a candidate interview or experience in a veterinary setting as a volunteer or intern.

 There are currently seven CVTEA-accredited programs in Colorado.
 The prestigious Bel-Rea Institute of Animal Technology in Denver offers a 125-credit associate of applied science (AAS) degree in veterinary technology.
 With classes such as veterinary medical chemistry, technical writing, and anesthesiology, Bel-Rea prepares its graduates to handle animals, assist with surgeries, and perform common laboratory & diagnostic procedures.
+Students can start the program four times throughout the year.
 In the last quarter of the program, students are placed in local internships to round out their didactic coursework with hands-on experience.
-Between 2012 and 2015, 79.7 percent of this program’s graduates passed the Veterinary Technician National Examination (VTNE) on their first attempt.
+Between 2014 and 2017, 78.1 percent of this program’s graduates passed the Veterinary Technician National Examination (VTNE) on their first attempt.

-Another option is the Colorado Mountain College of the lovely Glenwood Springs.
+Another option is the Colorado Mountain College of lovely Glenwood Springs.
 This AAS program has coursework in clinical pathology, microbiology, animal handling & restraint, and veterinary clinic management.
 Additionally, the school has a gorgeous 220-acre campus in the Elk Mountains with a 2,600 square-foot veterinary hospital, state-of-the-art equipment, and a range of animals.
-An incredible 97.7 percent of this program’s graduates passed the VTNE on their first attempt between 2013 and 2016.
+An incredible 97.5 percent of this program’s graduates passed the VTNE on their first attempt between 2014 and 2017.
 This school also has the country’s only certification in animal shelter management.

-Front Range Community College (FRCC) has four locations in CO and offers an AAS in veterinary technology with classes such as radiology, physiology, medical & surgical nursing, and exotic animal handling.
-FRCC reports an 89 percent first-time VTNE passing rate among its graduates between 2012 and 2015.
+Front Range Community College-Larimer Campus (FRCC) offers an AAS in veterinary technology with classes such as radiology, physiology, medical & surgical nursing, and exotic animal handling.
+This 72 credit program takes 5 semesters or 2 years to complete.
+Students complete a 135-hour internship at a private practice between semester two and three, as well as completing clinical rotations at the Colorado State University Veterinary Teaching Hospital.
+FRCC reports an 81 percent first-time VTNE passing rate among its graduates between 2014 and 2017, 11% higher than the national average.
 In addition to the vet tech associate degree program, this school also offers vet tech certificates in basic laboratory animal care (12 credits) or veterinary technician assistance (17 credits).

 For more information on distance-based programs for vet techs, please check out the online veterinary technician programs page.